4SxSANDY/Battery-Gaurd/README.md

 - 😓 Lack of timely alerts when battery needs attention
 - 🚫 No simple way to track battery performance over time

-**Battery Gourd** solves this by offering a lightweight, real-time battery monitoring web app with alert notifications, dark mode, sound toggles, and usage history – all in one responsive and installable PWA.
+**Battery Gourd** solves this by offering a lightweight, real-time battery monitoring web app with alert notifications, dark mode, sound toggles, and usage history – all in one responsive.

 ---